Ary4nv/banking-rest-api/README.md

 ### Prerequisites

 - Go 1.20 or higher
-- PostgreSQL running locally (or Docker Compose)
+- Docker & Docker Compose (recommended)
-- Docker (optional, recommended)
+- PostgreSQL (optional if using Docker Compose)

 ### Database Setup (One-Time – if not using Docker)